Pepp38/Savior/README.md

 - It is **conservative with user data**: drafts are never cleared on ambiguous outcomes.
 - It **does not clear synchronously on submit**.
 - If a submit is prevented or fails, the draft remains.
-- Storage corruption is handled fail-soft (corrupted drafts are ignored, not fatal).
+- Storage corruption is handled fail-soft (corrupted drafts are ignored).
-- If `maxAgeMs` is set, drafts older than the TTL are ignored (treated as stale).
+- If `maxAgeMs` is set, drafts older than the TTL are ignored.

+With `debug: false`, Savior produces **no console output** under any circumstance.

+### Form identification

+Savior derives `formId` from `data-savior`, `data-savior-id`, or `form.id`.
+If none is present, the form is ignored.

 ### SPA note: clearing is manual after success

-In SPAs, Savior cannot know if a request truly succeeded.
-After a successful submit, you must clear:
+In SPAs, Savior cannot know whether a request truly succeeded.
+After a successful submit, you must clear the draft manually:

 ```js
 Savior.clearDraft(formId);